-PAGE 60 .- "Natural desires."

-"ALTHOUGH I agree with Malthus as to the value of virtuous abstinence, the sad conviction is forced upon me as a physician that the chaste morality of women-which though it is certainly a high virtue in our modern states is none the less a crime against nature-not unfrequently revenges itself in the cruellest forms of disease."-Dr. Hegerisch, translator of Malthus.

-PAGE 63 .- "They must learn to fight."

-"Women have as little to hope from men as workmen from the middle classes,"-Bebel, "Woman," p.
-72.

-PAGE 65.-Sexual selection exercised by the female.

-"HUNGER-that is to say, what we call economic causes-has, because it is the more widespread and constant, though not necessarily the more imperious instinct, produced nearly all the great zoological revolutions. . . .
-Yet love has, in the form of sexual selection, even before we reach the vertebrates, moulded races to the ideal of the female; and reproduction is always the chief end of nutrition which hunger waits on, the supreme aim of life everywhere."-" Evolution in Sex," p.
-12.

-PAGE 71.-"The features of a grander type."

-"Towards the Future I look and see a greater race to come-of beautiful women, athletic, free, able in mind and logic, great in love and in maternal instincts, unashamed of their bodies and of the sexual parts of them, calm in nerve, and with a chronic recognition of Spiritual qualities-a race of men, gentle, strong, courageous, continent, affectionate, unselfish, large in body and mind, full of pluck and brawn, able to suffer, clean and honest in their animal necessities, self-confident, with no king or overseer."-MIRIAM WHEELER NICOL.

-PAGE 77 .- "The search for a fitting mate."

-"With the disappearance of the artificial barriers in the way of friendship between the sexes, and of the economic motive to sexual relationships-which are perhaps the two chief forces now tending to produce promiscuous sexual intercourse, whether dignified or not with the name of marriage-men and women will be free to engage, unhampered, in the search, so complicated in a highly civilised condition of society, for a fitting mate."-" Evolution in Sex," p.
-13.

-PAGE 78 (note).-Desire of congress less strong in woman.
+"Hunger--that is to say, what we call economic causes-has, because it is the more widespread and constant, though not necessarily the more imperious instinct, produced nearly all the great zoological revolutions.
+Yet love has, in the form of sexual selection, even before we reach the vertebrates, moulded races to the ideal of the female; and reproduction is always the chief end of nutrition which hunger waits on, the supreme aim of life everywhere."---"Evolution in Sex," p.
+12. PAGE 72.-"The Features of a Grander Type."
+"Towards the Future I look and see a greater race to come-of beautiful women, athletic, free, able in mind and logic, great in love and in maternal instincts, unashamed of their bodies and of the sexual parts of them, calm in nerve, and with a chronic recognition of Spiritual qualities PAGE 78.-"The Search for a Fitting Mate."
+"With the disappearance of the artificial barriers in the way of friendship between the sexes, and of the economic motive to sexual relationships-which are perhaps the two chief forces now tending to produce promiscuous sexual intercourse, whether dignified or not with the name of marriage-men and women will be free to engage, unhampered, in the search, so complicated in a highly civilized condition of society, for a fitting mate."-"Evolution in Sex," p.
+13. PAGE 79 (note).-Desire of Congress Less Strong in Woman.

 "I will mention here that from various late sources of information I conclude that sexual insensibility in women is much commoner than usually assumed.
 Of course I mean by this, insensibility as from the sexual standpoint: of the sense of pleasure and satisfaction in congress, as well as the desire for congress.
 This desire is much less frequent in woman than generally supposed.
-But the soul-side of love on the other hand is often more prominent in females than in males."-A. Moll, "Contrare Sexual-empfindung, 2nd edn., p.
-325.

-PAGE 83.-"In this serf-life their very natures have been blunted."
-"Not so the wife; however brutal a tyrant she may be chained to . . . he can claim from her and enforce the lowest degradation of a human being, that of being made the instrument of an animal function contrary to her inclinations. . . . .
-No amount of ill-usage, without adultery superadded, will in England free a wife from her tormentor."-MILL's "Subjection of Women," 1869.

-Clitheros Cass, 1891.-After the refusal of the wife to cohabit, the husband said "I therefore took my wife, and have since detained her in my house, using no more force or restraint than necessary to take her and keep her."

-The Lord Chancellor said "I am of opinion that no such right or power exists in law"-and ordered the lady to be restored to her liberty.-"Woman Free," by ELLIS ETHELMER, p.
-144.

-PAGE 96.-The Monogamic Marriage.
+But the soulside of love on the other hand is often more prominent in females than in males."-A. Moll, "Contrare Sexual-empfindung, 2nd edn., p.
+325. PAGE 83.-"In This Serf-Life Their very Natures Have Been Biunted."
+"Not so the wife; however brutal a tyrant she may be chained to he can claim from her and enforce the lowest degradation of a human being, that of being made the instrument of an animal function contrary to her inclinations.
+No amount of ill-usage, without adultery superadded, will in England free a wife from her tormentor."-Mill's "Subjection of Women," 1869.
+Clitheroe Case, 1891.-After the refusal of the wife to Original from COLUMBIA UNIVERSITY cohabit, the husband said: "I therefore took my wife, and have since detained her in my house, using no more force or restraint than necessary to take her and keep her."
+The Lord Chancellor said: "I am of opinion that no such right or power exists in law"-and ordered the lady to be restored to her liberty.-"Woman Free," by Ellis Ethelmer, p.
+144. PAGE 95.-The Monogamic Marriage.